CyrusRoshan/allpay/README.md

 # Vanilla-Ice
-if you got a problem, yo I'll solve it
+if there was a problem, yo I'll solve it